 Data quality in the upper portion of the borehole was excellent producing a clear high-resolution image that required no subsequent manipulation.
-The image quality in the lower portion varied from moderate (~170-230 mBGS) to very poor (attributed to low transparency of the borehole fluid although it was flushed with brine and fresh water before logging).
+The image quality in the lower portion varied from high (~170-230 mBGS) to very poor (e.g 266-470 mBGS and 576-705 mBGS, attributed to low transparency of the borehole fluid although it was flushed with brine and fresh water before logging).
+In the remaining portions of the hole bedding variations could be identified but most fracturing could not.
 Logging parameters were varied to improve resolution to negligible benefit.
 The image was initially assembled (Section 2.8), subdivided into sections based on quality, then each section was contrast and brightness optimized, and re-merged for the final deliverable.
 The magnetometer orientated image of the rock is distorted by the steel within the casing to approximately 4 m below the bottom of the casing.
 The distortion was corrected by assuming the probe does not rotate immediately below the casing.
 An unoriented version of the image is trimmed to the lower limit of the magnetic affect, the result is rotated to align with the lower magnetometer orientated image and the images merged overwriting the distorted portion of the image.

 The quality variations over the lower borehole occur at distinct intervals generally coincident with broad lithologic changes and variations in borehole water flow.
-Much of the image has a distinct greenish tinge as a result of the fluorescein used as a tracer of drilling fluid but appears brownish colour below approximately 619 mBGS.
-Note also that the quality improves slightly below 680 mBGS towards the lower portions of the borehole with banding consistent with lithologic layering.
+Much of the image has a distinct orange to brown tinge below approximately 260 mBGS.